 Keeping track of performance is crucial to determining which analytics goals are being met and which aren’t.
 Using analytics may be highly beneficial for many teams and departments — for example, marketing teams, sales teams, customer service teams, IT departments, and more.

-Of course, tracking and analyzing will look different depending on the goals you’ve set.
+Of course, tracking and analyzing data will look different depending on the goals you’ve set.
 Here are some general tips that may help you do it effectively.

 Monitor the key metrics regularly